Caos-Maker89/DigitalSuper8Cartrige/README.md

 - [ ] make a tutorial of how to build it
 - [ ] make a tutorial of how to programm it
 - [ ] make istruction of how to use it
-- [ ] create a Etsy / Ebay insertion where sell the complete product
+- [ ] create a Etsy / Ebay insertion where sell the complete product avoiding the build phase for newbye with raspberry and DIY

 # Product List
 #todo